Connie Hawkins: Pittsburgh Rens (1961–1962)

-With the biggest professional basketball league having blackballed him, Hawkins signed an undrafted deal with the Pittsburgh Rens of the American Basketball League (ABL), an aspiring rival to the NBA.
-He played with them for only one season and one partial season before the league unceremoniously shut down on New Year's Eve in 1962.
-On January 15, 1962, to kick off the second half of the ABL's inaugural season, he scored a league-record 54 points in a 110-108 loss to the Cleveland Pipers.
+With college basketball and the NBA having blackballed him, the 19-year old Hawkins signed an undrafted deal with the Pittsburgh Rens of the American Basketball League (ABL), an aspiring rival to the NBA founded by Abe Saperstein.
+Under the usual ABL rules, Hawkins would not have been eligible to play until his college class was eligible; however, the league made an exception on the basis of economic hardship.
+The Rens were owned by Lenny Litman.
+After signing Hawkins, Litman said he had discussed Hawkins with the New York District Attorney's office, among others, before signing Hawkins.
+It was reported at the time that the District Attorney's office assured Litman that it had given Hawkins "a clean bill of health after being questioned in the basketball scandals".
+Hawkins played with the Rens for only one full season and one partial season before the league unceremoniously shut down on New Year's Eve in 1962.

+On January 15, 1962, to kick off the second half of the ABL's inaugural season, Hawkins scored a league-record 54 points in a 110-108 loss to the Cleveland Pipers.
 By the end of the season, he would be both named a member of the All-ABL First Team and become the league's Most Valuable Player (MVP), putting up averages of 27.5 points (the league's leader that season), 13.3 rebounds, and 2.3 assists per game in 78 total games played for the Rens.
+He led the ABL in total points (2,145) and was second to Bill Bridges in total rebounds (1,038 to 1,059).

 After finishing with a 41–40 overall record, which was good enough for a second place finish in the Eastern Division and to subsequently qualify for the only ABL Playoffs done in the second half of the season (the ABL used a first half playoff system and a second half playoff system during their only full season of play), Hawkins would put up a team-high 41 points and 17 rebounds alongside four assists in all 53 minutes of play in a 107–103 overtime loss to the San Francisco Saints, which turned out to be his only playoff game played in the ABL.
-His second season would have him dealing with some injury problems, but before that season prematurely ended, he would still average 27.9 points (second behind Bill Bridges that year), 12.8 rebounds, and 2.6 assists in only 16 games played for the Rens (out of 22 overall that were completed for a 12–10 record) that year.
+His second season would have him dealing with some injury problems, but before that season prematurely ended, he would still average 27.9 points (second behind Bill Bridges), 12.8 rebounds, and 2.6 assists in only 16 games played for the Rens (out of 22 overall that were completed for a 12–10 record) that year.